OTAKI POTTERY CLUB

 Exceptional Festival Venue

-The Festival of Pots and Garden Art will take place at Anam Cara Gardens, nestled in park-like surrounds, in Ōtaki Beach, Kapiti.
+The Festival of Pots and Garden Art takes place at Anam Cara Gardens, nestled in park-like surrounds, in Ōtaki Beach, Kapiti.
 Surrounded by natural beauty and artistic inspiration, this venue sets the perfect backdrop for our celebration of pottery and garden art.

-With close to one hundred artisans exhibiting, alongside our guest artists you are bound to find a unique treasure to take home with you.
+With over a hundred artisans exhibiting, alongside our guest artists you are bound to find a unique treasure to take home with you.

 Picture